 Baby showers, baby blankets, doula services, gift baskets and more!
 If you would like to encourage a new military mom or a military mom expecting a baby while her loved one is deployed, consider participating in one of the programs listed HERE.

 Help the military spread Christmas cheer - The Marine Toys for Tots Foundation distributes new toys for needy children in the community.
 The Army's annual Operation Toy Drop is a philanthropic project where Soldiers individually contribute new, unwrapped toys to be distributed to local children's homes and social service agencies.
 If you would like to adopt a military family at Christmas, visit this LINK.
 If you live near a military installation, inquire of opportunities to donate toys to their local programs.
 Each holiday season, each Christmas Decor franchisees nationwide donate their products, resources and time to decorate the homes of local military as a part of the Decorated Family Program.
 Nominate a family and Christmas Decor will try to decorate their home for the holidays!
 Trees for Troops provides military families with a fresh, farm-grown Christmas tree for the holidays.
+Other organizations that help military families are listed HERE.
 Organizations that send special cheer to deployed military personnel during the Christmas season are listed HERE.

 A listing of helpful resources for churches who want to learn more about supporting the military community is available HERE.
 Also be sure to visit the new www.militarybeliever.com website!